Kozea/CairoSVG/test/README.rst

 repository.

 As CairoSVG does not handle SVG fonts, you can generate OTF fonts and install them in order to test CairoSVG with the right fonts.
-There's a script called ``generate.py`` in the ``resources`` folder that can do that for you if you have FontForge installed on your system.
+The OTF fonts are available in the ``resourches`` folder.
+There's also a script called ``generate.py`` in the ``resources`` folder that can do that for you if you have FontForge installed on your system.

 You need these fonts to be installed to get pixel-by-pixel equivalent images in the tests: